Abelian Duality for Generalised Maxwell Theories: Expectation Values

 The classical complex of linear observables in our theory is elliptic, so induces a Laplacian operator $\Delta$ acting on $\mc E_0$ with discrete spectrum $0 < \lambda_1 < \lambda_2 < \cdots$ and finite-dimensional eigenspaces.
-Let $F_kH^0(\Phi(X))$ denote the sum of the first $k$ eigenspaces: this defines a filtration of the global degree zero (linearised) fields by finite-dimensional subspaces.
+Let $F_k\mr H^0(\Phi(X))$ denote the sum of the first $k$ eigenspaces: this defines a filtration of the global degree zero (linearized) fields by finite-dimensional subspaces.
+We recall a standard result about infinite dimensional Gaussian integrals.

 \begin{prop} Let $\OO$ be a smeared global observable.
 The finite-dimensional Gaussian integrals